Precious-Carbonell/Hogwarts/README.md

 This wouldn't have been possible without the contributions of our talented team members:

-- Precious Carbonell: Led the development of the main structure and login/signup functionality.
+- **Precious Carbonell**: Led the development of the main structure and login/signup functionality.
-- Euna Angeles: Enchanted the Sorting Hat feature, ensuring it accurately sorted users into their respective Hogwarts houses.
+- **Euna Angeles**: Enchanted the Sorting Hat feature, ensuring it accurately sorted users into their respective Hogwarts houses.
-- Jerry Nares: Crafted the Wizard Name Generator feature, providing users with personalized wizard names.
+- **Jerry Nares**: Crafted the Wizard Name Generator feature, providing users with personalized wizard names.
-- Edwin Reyes: Conjured the Spell Book Quiz, challenging users' knowledge of magical spells and their history.
+- **Edwin Reyes**: Conjured the Spell Book Quiz, challenging users' knowledge of magical spells and their history.
-- James Gamara: Curated the Wand Store, offering a wide selection of magical wands for aspiring witches and wizards.
+- **James Gamara**: Curated the Wand Store, offering a wide selection of magical wands for aspiring witches and wizards.

 ## Features

-- Sorting Hat Quiz: Discover your Hogwarts house and embrace the traits that define it.
+- **Sorting Hat Quiz**: Discover your Hogwarts house and embrace the traits that define it.
-- Wizard Name Generator: Unveil your unique wizarding identity with our personalized name generator.
+- **Wizard Name Generator**: Unveil your unique wizarding identity with our personalized name generator.
-- Wand Store: Find your perfect wand match among a diverse range of wands, each with its own unique properties.
+- **Wand Store**: Find your perfect wand match among a diverse range of wands, each with its own unique properties.
-- Spell Book Quiz: Test your knowledge of spells and enchantments with our interactive quiz, and earn bragging rights among your fellow witches and wizards.
+- **Spell Book Quiz**: Test your knowledge of spells and enchantments with our interactive quiz, and earn bragging rights among your fellow witches and wizards.